fred144/gun-gen-guide-spd/README.md

 # Guide to Sample Generation in CMSSW

-We'll discuss the step-by-step process of generating samples for a given CMSSW Release for single particle gun simulations.
+We'll discuss the step-by-step process of generating ntuple samples for a given CMSSW Release for single particle gun simulations.

 ## Building a Release
 Connect to T3 Cluster